icdevs/Icdevs_mainsite/_posts/2023-02-07-Wasmer Motoko.md

 * learn about OS integrations
 * learn about the motoko compiler

-At this point we don't expect things like async to work from the motoko wasm.
+At this point, we don't expect things like async to work from the motoko wasm.
 We are looking for basic functionality and the ability to push data into and get data out of motoko libraries.

 Completion of this bounty will qualify the dev for future bounties where we look to enable the async programming model inside of a motoko wasm program and the ability of a running motoko wasm module to send events/signals to its running program.